OpenBfS/UncertRadio/README.md

 erzielten Ergebnisse gegeben und keine Haftung für daraus resultierende Ansprüche Dritter übernommen.

-### Software for calculation of characteristic threshold values accordung to ISO 11929 for radioactivity measurements
+### Software for the calculation of characteristic threshold values according to ISO 11929 for radioactivity measurements

 The software „UncertRadio“ enables the automated calculation of characteristic threshold values of activity mesurements according to ISO 11929.